Sai-Nilayam/palm_verifier/README.md

 Also Checkout at http://aiwebsites.in/palm_verifier

 This is a Palm Verifier Application.
-The way it is used is, the takes input of two different Palms images.
+The way it is used is, it takes input of two different Palms images.
 If both the palm images are of Same Person (of the Same hand), then our Model will say '1'.
 If two Palm Images are of different Persons, then Model will say '0'.